Road trip to the sunflower fields in Brisbane

 Ah, the moment you've been waiting for.
-Driving firstly through Allora and heading up to Nobby, both townships are currently sporting a sea of yellow fields coating the countryside.
+Driving firstly through Allora and heading up to Nobby, both townships sport a sea of yellow fields coating the countryside.
 As the season changes and different fields will start and stop blooming, stop into the local Southern Queensland Country visitor information centres for tips on where the best golden fields are.

 Also, please respect the farmers and stay to the edge of the fields – you can still get an epic Insta-shot from here.

 The day is not over yet, get ready to drive through a region rich with stunning valley views, laid-back atmosphere and the perfect mix of town and country living.